Before You Surrender, Remember…

 Please remember to bring the following items so that we may better serve you:

-HSS recommends you bring a small item your pet is familiar with to help reduce stress
+6. HSS recommends you bring a small item your pet is familiar with to help reduce stress.

 The Humane Society of Sedona only accepts pets that are deemed healthy and adoptable for our adoption program.
 The placement of an individual animal for adoption is based on an evaluation of his or her health and temperament.
-We cannot guarantee rehoming of your pet and will call you to retrieve your pet if they do not qualify.
+We cannot guarantee rehoming of your pet.
 Once an animal is placed up for adoption at the Humane Society of Sedona, there is no time limit in which he or she can remain up for adoption.